fmnoise/flow/README.md

 Let's see what's going on here:

-**fail** is just a small wrapper around Clojure's core `ex-info` which allows to call it with single argument.
-There's also `fail?` helper which checks if given value is an instance of `Throwable`.
+**fail** is a small wrapper around `clojure.core/ex-info` which allows to call it with zero or single argument.

 **then** accepts value and a function, if value is not an exception instance, it calls function on it, returning result, otherwise it returns given exception instance.